-A labor is considered a preterm, when it happens after 20 weeks and before 37 weeks of pregnancy.
+Labor is considered preterm when it happens after 20 weeks and before 37 weeks of pregnancy.
 When a woman delivers her baby prior to 37 weeks, it is called a preterm birth and the baby is considered premature.
-Usually, a preterm labor is diagnosed when regular uterine contractions cause either dilation (opening) or effacement (thinning out) of the cervix.
+Usually, preterm labor is diagnosed when regular uterine contractions cause either dilation (opening) or effacement (thinning out) of the cervix.

 The best way to treat preterm labor is to proceed with the delivery, even if the mother is not yet at her due date.
 A baby born prematurely will be at a higher risk for health problems, as the vital organs such as the lungs and brain are completely developed in the final weeks of the pregnancy.

 Women are at a greater risk of having preterm labor if they have

 If a woman experiences the symptoms of preterm labor, she would be given bed rest and medications to stop the contractions, which help to prevent preterm birth.